patricegautier/unifiZabbix/README.md

 ### {$UNIFI_ALERT_PERIOD}
 The period after which to alert for most checks.
 I have this set to '10m'.
 The triggers on this period are level 'Warning'

+### {$UNIFI_ALERT_LONG_PERIOD}
+The period after which to alert for lower priority checks, unsupported items for example.
+I have this set to '12h'.
+The triggers on this period are level 'Not classified'

 ### {$PROTECT_CAMERA_PASSWORD}
 Set this to your cameras' password.
 There's UI in the protect controller to set this on all cameras at once.